edgardotes/edgardotes.github.io/_pages/about.md

 [Español abajo]

 **Welcome!**
 I’m Edgar Dolores-Tesillos, a Postdoctoral Researcher at the Universität Bern, specializing in atmospheric science.
-My work delves into the intricate dynamics of large-scale atmospheric processes and their far-reaching impacts.
+My work delves into the intricate dynamics of large-scale atmospheric processes and their surface weather impacts.

 I completed my PhD at the Institute of Meteorology at the Free University of Berlin, where I honed my skills in analyzing atmospheric circulation patterns and managing large ensembles of climate models.
 My research explored how climate warming influences the structure and behavior of intense extratropical cyclones.
 I completed my Bachelor's and Master's degrees in Mexico, which laid the foundation for my passion for atmospheric science.